Blog Posts in 2017

 • National Women's Health Week

 Mother’s Day, 2017 took on special meaning for Barbara (“Barb”) Maine this year.
 Barb and her husband, Larry, have been lifelong Othello residents.
 Barbara is a mother, grandmother and great grandmother who enjoys a busy, active lifestyle.
 She thought she was -reasonably healthy.
 All that changed on January 18 th of this year.
-She said she’d been having some distressing ...
+She said she’d been having some distressing symptoms leading up to the ...